weechien/fruits-360/README.md

 ![alt text](https://raw.githubusercontent.com/weechien/fruits-360/master/device.JPG "Device type")
 <br />

-Next, we will import and load the datasets into pytorch.
+Next, we will import and load the datasets into pytorch.<br />
 We will be splitting the existing test dataset into 50% validation and 50% test.
 ```markdown
 # Dataset folders and loaders